jimporter/mettle/doc/running-tests.md

 #### --timeout *N* (-t)

 Time out and fail any tests that take longer than *N* milliseconds to execute.

+!!! note
     `--no-fork` can't be specified while using this option.

 #### --test *REGEX* (-T)